Brainsware/bacon-site/Views/Articles/getting-started.markdown

 ### Models {#models}

 Before anything else, we need a means of retrieving data from the database.
 In Bacon this is done with models.
-As with the database configuration, we cannot predict what it should look like, so we don't attempt to do it.

 The simplest form of model is a class inheriting from `\Bacon\ORM\Model` in the namespace `\Models` holding a static variable `$table_name` with the table name: